OlehDutchenko/gulp-happiness/README.md

 gulp.task('lint', function () {
 	return gulp.src(['**/*.js','!node_modules/**'])
-		// attaches the lint data to the "eslint" property
+		// Attaches the lint data to the "eslint" property
 		// of the file object so it can be used by other modules.
 		// By default it will skip files with empty content
 		// and if filename starts with _ (underscore)